-I’m so glad she did.
-Friendship is the not-so-secret ingredient of a happy life, but friendships require attention and effort.
-They require love.
+I remember being so glad she did.
+Friendship is the not-so-secret ingredient of a happy life, but it requires attention and effort.

-One of the things Eileen and I talked about was how much we find ourselves missing Dylan and Evan even though this is their second year of college and their away-ness isn’t new.
-Maybe it was because they were just home for winter break.
+On the phone that day, among other things Eileen and I talked about how much we found ourselves missing Dylan and Evan even though, by the second year of college, their away-ness wasn’t new.
+Maybe it was because they'd just been home for winter break.
 She and Dylan did a bunch of skiing, and then she got to coddle him after he had his wisdom teeth removed.
-Now he’s back in Wisconsin with ambitious plans for summer that mean he probably won’t come home to Colorado.
+Now he was back in Wisconsin with ambitious plans for summer that mean he probably wouldn’t come home to Colorado.